-A price list / order form is also able to be left at the office outside of these hours and the order will be sent home with your child at the earliest possible convenience.
-Orders are also able to be phoned through when the shop is open.
+A price list / order form is also able to be left at the office and the order will be sent home with your child at the earliest possible convenience.
+Orders are also able to be emailed through when the shop is open.
 Again, the items will be sent home with your child that afternoon when the shop is open.
 Second-hand uniforms are also available at a nominal cost.